-Liquidity Line: at closing the liquidity line will be linked to the treasury account and a commission will only be charged for the drawn amounts.
-The size of the liquidity line will be equal to less than 20% of the outstanding balance of Series A (so the notes are eligible as collateral for repo deals with the ECB).
-However, this amount does not cover the worse case scenario so, in case a higher amount was needed, a new limit will be automatically established equal to the difference between 105% of the maximum balance of the credit lines if fully drawn and its total current balance as of that date.
+Liquidity Line: The liquidity line, provided by Santander, is linked to the treasury account (i.e. a negative balance in this account means the line has been drawn by that amount).
+A commission will only be charged for the drawn amounts.
+The size of the liquidity line will be equal to approx. 20% of the outstanding balance of Series A (such that the notes are eligible as collateral for repo deals with the ECB).
+However, this amount does not cover the worst case scenario (i.e. all the lines are drawn to 105% of their limits) so, in case a higher amount was needed, a new limit will be automatically established equal to the difference between 105% of the maximum balance of the credit lines if fully drawn and its total current balance as of that date.
 Under these circumstances, the deal will be liquidated in the next payment date.

-Meanwhile a daily repurchase mechanism is in place, any amount drawn from the liquidity line will be returned on a daily basis, if possible, as new cash from principal payments are allocated to the treasury account.
+Meanwhile a daily repurchase mechanism is in place, any amount drawn from the liquidity line will be reimbursed on a daily basis, if possible, as new cash from principal payments are deposited in the treasury account.

 A trigger is in place to protect the liquidity line from a possible downgrade of the short-term rating of the treasury account/liquidity line provider.
-If Santander's long-term or short-term rating falls below Baa3 or P-3 respectively, it will have to set up a deposit of an amount equal to the then available (without the 20% limit) credit under the liquidity line.
+If Santander's long-term or short-term rating falls below Baa3 or P-3 respectively, it will have to deposit an amount sufficient to cover the worst case scenario with an entity rated at least Baa3 or P-3

-Interest Rate Mismatch: 17.25% of the portfolio corresponds to fixed-rate assets and 84.25% to floating-rate loans (mainly linked to three-month, six-month and 12-month EURIBOR), whereas the notes will be floating liabilities (three-month EURIBOR).
+Interest Rate Mismatch: 17.76% of the portfolio corresponds to fixed-rate assets and 82.24% to floating-rate loans (mainly linked to 12-month, 6-month and 3-month EURIBOR), whereas the notes will be floating liabilities (three-month EURIBOR).
 As a result, the Fondo will be subject to base rate mismatch risk on the floating portion of the portfolio (i.e. the risk that the reference rate used to compute the interest amount payable on the notes will differ from the interest rate payable on the underlying assets) and fixed-floating risk (i.e. the risk that the reference rate of the notes will differ from the interest rates payable on this portion of the portfolio).